 The opportunity to observe and question any health practitioner going about his or her daily tasks is invaluable.
 You can find out what their role involves, what they enjoy, the challenges they face.
 To get the broadest perspective possible on the world of healthcare, shadow as many people as you can (community nurses, midwives, hospital staff, GPs) and make sure you’re always Making the most of it.

 Healthcare and research go hand in hand.
-So any involvement in this field of endeavour will strengthen your case when it comes to interviews.
+So any involvement in this field will strengthen your case when it comes to interviews.
 Some examples of research could be the following:

 Any lab work you do in a medical, health or science-related context will show you how important research is to healthcare, and the skills you acquire will be useful as a student and later as a healthcare professional.

 Any role in a research context will give you insight into what is involved, and the skills you pick up (such as workload management and team-working) will be highly valued.

 Participation in a science-based project will allow you to develop skills and qualities you can put to good use on a healthcare course:

 There are numerous health-related charities that might offer work experience opportunities, and various ways to find it.

 This route offers hands-on experience working with the people the charity supports.
 You might get first aid training with St John’s Ambulance or, if you have the background, you could train to be a Macmillan Nurse.